 Board Approves Capital Outlay Request

-The NMU Board of Trustees approved a 2008-09 capital outlay project request and rolling five-year capital outlay facilities plan.
-Universities are required to submit both to the state on an annual basis.
+The NMU Board of Trustees has approved a 2010-11 capital outlay project request, which public universities are required to submit to the state annually.
+The request is part of the university's rolling five-year master plan.

 In other action, the board: